27-Feb-2017, 09:38 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Allen's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Allen, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Absent-mindedness over domestic responsibilities and school tasks may also be displayed as he gets older and moves out into the world although he may secretly hope for the prize without the effort.
-All this reflects not callousness or selfishness, but rather, Allen's [...]
+The dramatic element in Allen's personality, although not necessarily overtly flamboyant, may make him tend to dramatise himself in one way or another as though he were the star performer in a hit play.
+His innate theatricality may manifest through competitiveness and [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Allen's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Like some character in a fairy tale, he instinctively seeks a world where the Good, the True and the Beautiful shine through the clouds and the Bad, the False and the Ugly are always vanquished.
-As he develops, Allen may instinctively assume that life will always be like [...] [..]
-Trying to put on a "brave face" is not a good idea, since he will immediately sense any dishonesty.
-It is far better for family members to be open about their conflicts, for then Allen can learn to distinguish his own feelings from those of others.
-He is also deeply responsive [...]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Allen's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality.
+Although Allen appears to live on the earth like other children, his heart really belongs to more ethereal realms.
+He is a highly imaginative child who may never be quite at home confined within the boundaries of material life.
+Like some character in a fairy tale, he [...] [..]
+Because of this subtle blurring of boundaries, he is a receptive child who responds readily to the feelings of others not only to individuals, but also to the unconscious atmosphere generated by the family and by other children in any group situation.
+Allen has an unusually [...]
 Hidden traits [..]
-Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Allen conflict as he develops.
-A strong will and strong desires inevitably cause conflict and competition with parents and siblings, and Allen's harmony-loving [...]
+This less developed side can offer a much needed realism and resilience, if it is understood and encouraged to develop.
+Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Allen conflict as he develops. [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future